Drops-of-Diamond/diamond_drops/README.md

 ### What are we building?

-We are working on a sharding implementation in Rust.
+We are working on a [sharding](https://github.com/ethereum/wiki/wiki/Sharding-introduction-R&D-compendium) implementation for [Ethereum](https://ethereum.org) with the [Rust](https://www.rust-lang.org/en-US/), which is fast, safe and concurrent.
 The below information may be outdated.
-For the latest information, please ask on Gitter, while additional information on plans and work tasks is in the issues.
+For the latest information, please ask on Gitter, while additional information on plans and work tasks is in the issues and [projects](https://github.com/Drops-of-Diamond/diamond_drops/projects).

-We're implementing sharding according to collaboration with Ethereum research at https://ethresear.ch and other teams which includes tasks outlined in the [projects](https://github.com/Drops-of-Diamond/diamond_drops/projects), including:
+We're implementing sharding according to collaboration with Ethereum research at https://ethresear.ch and other teams, which includes tasks outlined in the projects.

-* Developing a CLI interface for a Sharding Client in Rust for Proposers and Notaries to use
-* Developing [Sharding Manager Contract (SMC) in the Vyper language](https://github.com/Drops-of-Diamond/sharding/blob/develop/smc/Sharding_Manager_Contract.v.py), which is a smart contract that will be deployed on the Ethereum Mainnet for the Sharding Clients to interact with.
-* Researching how to implement a Sharding P2P Network Protocol.
-* Implementing further planned additions in the sharding roadmap, which is available in the above issue.

 For further information please refer to [our wiki](https://github.com/Drops-of-Diamond/diamond_drops/wiki).